sapegin/sapegin.me/src/content/blog/naming.md

 expect(c2.textContent).toEqual('Name: GenaAge: 37')
 -->

-The name still makes sense, when something like `isCroc` would require a change.
+The name still makes sense when something like `isCroc` becomes incorrect.

 Unfortunately, I don’t have a good solution for clashing React components and TypeScript types.
 This usually happens when we create a component to render an object or a certain type: